 However, it is always darkest before the dawn.
-And my daylight came when I had found Bugsnag, it’s a web platform that notifies about the errors and exceptions that occur in the service.
+And my daylight came when I had found Bugsnag.
+It’s a web platform that notifies about the errors and exceptions that occur in the service.

-Number of our clients has been increasing and it is turned to be more and more difficult to work and deal with multiple requests in such a way.
-But probably the main problem that occurred, was to react immediately when an error took place instead of waiting for the report.
+The Number of our clients has been increasing and it is turned to be more and more difficult to work and deal with multiple requests in such a way.
+But probably the main problem that occurred was to react immediately when an error took place instead of waiting for the report.
 All these inconveniences have triggered for searching a solution that would help to solve the challenges and move to a higher quality level.

 - reach and well-structured Bugsnag documentation includes guides and instructions on how to get out the most of the platform.
-It allows to create your own notifier libraries and notification plugins;
+It allows you to create your own notifier libraries and notification plugins;

 I find this very useful and simple as you don’t have to download, unzip and paste various files.
 I have just used one command: